PranavNagrecha/Salesforce-RAG/rag/glossary/core-terminology.md

 **Related Patterns**: See `rag/development/lwc-patterns.md` for LWC patterns.

+### UNABLE_TO_LOCK_ROW

+**Definition**: Salesforce exception status code indicating a row locking conflict when multiple processes attempt to update the same record simultaneously.

+**Context**: Occurs in high-concurrency scenarios where multiple processes update the same records.
+Requires retry logic with exponential backoff to handle transient locking conflicts gracefully.

+**Related Patterns**: See `rag/development/locking-and-concurrency-strategies.md` for row locking and retry patterns.

+### Exponential Backoff

+**Definition**: Retry strategy that increases delay between retry attempts exponentially (e.g., 1 second, 2 seconds, 4 seconds) to reduce contention and allow locks to clear.

+**Context**: Used for handling transient errors like `UNABLE_TO_LOCK_ROW`.
+Prevents retry storms where multiple processes retry simultaneously, making the problem worse.

+**Related Patterns**: See `rag/development/locking-and-concurrency-strategies.md` for retry logic patterns.

+### Governor Limits

+**Definition**: Salesforce runtime limits that constrain resource usage (SOQL queries, DML operations, CPU time, heap size, callouts) to ensure fair resource allocation.

+**Context**: Limits apply per transaction context.
+Synchronous limits are lower than asynchronous limits.
+Must be monitored and managed to prevent exceptions.

+**Related Patterns**: See `rag/development/governor-limits-and-optimization.md` for limit monitoring and optimization patterns.

+### Selective Query

+**Definition**: SOQL query that uses indexed fields in WHERE clauses and returns less than 10% of records in an object, ensuring efficient index usage.

+**Context**: Non-selective queries (returning more than 10%) can cause performance issues and may be blocked in production.
+Selective queries use indexes efficiently, reducing query time and database load.

+**Related Patterns**: See `rag/development/governor-limits-and-optimization.md` for query optimization patterns.

 ### OmniStudio

 **Definition**: Salesforce OmniStudio for guided workflows (OmniScripts) and reusable UI components (FlexCards).